linuxlawson/wargames/README.md

 # WOPR

-**Note:** joshua.py and games.py are now one in the same, glued together.
+**Note:** Combined joshua.py and games.py into one program.
 I'm sure there are better ways to do this, maybe I'll get around to it one day.
+Much room for improvement here.

 <br>